Percona-QA/pquery/README.md

 You have compiled binary with optimization on new hardware supporting new CPU instructions and then you’re trying to run it on older hardware without some particular CPU instructions support.

-By default pquery will be built with -march=native which means all the registers and capabilities from the currently installed CPU will be used.
+By default pquery will be built with `-march=native` which means all the registers and capabilities from the currently installed CPU will be used.
 To fix this, you can chose from 3 options;

 1. Compile it locally on this machine, which will thus automatically have the best speed optimization for this CPU
 2. Compile without strict optimization and use everywhere.
-To do this, just pass the option -DOPTIMIZATION=OFF to cmake.
+To do this, just pass the option `-DOPTIMIZATION=OFF` to cmake.
 As described this option may be somewhat slower.
 3. If you want the absolute fastest pquery ever (untested), you can bind the binary to the exact CPU you are using.
-Take a look at https://github.com/tunabrain/tungsten/blob/master/cmake/OptimizeForArchitecture.cmake This optiomization is very strict, and will fail to start on older processors.
+Take a look at https://github.com/tunabrain/tungsten/blob/master/cmake/OptimizeForArchitecture.cmake - this optiomization is very strict, and will fail to start on older processors.

 # What options does pquery accept?